What Does it Mean to Study Financial Planning?

 Types of Financial Planning Degrees

-A business degree in financial planning is strongly preferred for financial planners.
-The completion of your degree is often intended to lead directly towards the financial planner certifications; once you've graduated, you are eligible to sit for the CFP (Certified Financial Planner) Certification Examination.
+A financial planning certificate program can be a strong starting point for financial planners.
+These programs are often intended to lead directly towards the financial planner certifications; once you've completed your certificate, you should be eligible to sit for the CFP (Certified Financial Planner) Certification Examination.
+Online programs in financial planning have become increasingly popular as professionals in this competitive field look to improve their resumes without losing their immediate positions and careers.

 Certificate Programs in Financial Planning